azamani/azamani/README.md

 - Designing solutions that blend **engineering** with **software development**.
 - Exploring how mechanical design workflows can benefit from automation and data-driven insights.
 - Continuously learning how to improve my focus and productivity—finding the balance between work and mental well-being.

 ---

+### 🏞️ Hobbies:
+- When I'm not working on engineering projects or coding, I love spending time outdoors.
+  - **Hiking**: I enjoy exploring nature and challenging myself with new trails.
+  - **Canyoneering** (or canyoning): Navigating through canyons and rappelling down cliffs is something I find exhilarating.
+- These activities help me recharge and keep a balanced mindset for tackling work challenges.

+---